mahdicharif/etl_assessment/README.md

 flake8 .
 ```
 If there are still warnings poping up, you'll need to modify the code manually (like when lines are too long).

+### Improvements for production

+Lots of improvements could be brought to this project.
+Here are some main ideas:

+- Use github actions to test the code before deploying it
+- Build the docker image and store it in a registry (ex: ECR)
+- Increase the number of celery nodes to scale up for production
+- Use a secret manager to store credentials
+- Use an AWS IAM Role to authenticate
+- Use cloud logging, like through CloudWatch
+- Instead of using a container-based database, use a cloud based one (like RDS for PostgreSQL)
+- Push metrics and implement monitoring (with Prometheus/Grafana)
+- Create Data Quality checks